mylux/godi/README.md

 `"CVT Module simulating gear..."`

 ## AutoWire support
-Using the `autowired` tag in a struct field allows the injector to automatically construct the object by using the `AutoWire` function
+Using the `godi:"autowired"` tag in a struct field allows the injector to automatically construct the object by using the `AutoWire` function
 ```go
 import "github.com/mylux/godi/container"